gilsonmelo/wordpress-cookbook/README.md

 Description
 ===========

-This cookbook does not set up the WordPress blog.
+This cookbook does not set up the WordPress blog!
 You will need to do this manually by going to http://hostname/wp-admin/install.php (this URL may be different if you change the attribute values).

 Requirements
 ============